Testing Accommodation Process

 Private Room: The student takes a test in a room by themselves.

 Scribe: The student provides verbal answers to the scribe.
 The scribe is a staff person from our office.
-He/she writes only what the student dictates, and does not influence the outcome of the answers.
-Extended test time with a scribe is necessary to allow the student to dictate his answers, then wait for them to be written.
+The student writes only what the student dictates, and does not influence the outcome of the answers.
+Extended test time with a scribe is necessary to allow the student to dictate their answers, then wait for them to be written.

 Reader: A staff person from our office reads aloud the questions verbatim only and does not provide any other information to the student.